Get Ready for College!

 How long will I be on campus (the second day)?

-The last session ends at 2:30 p.m. and you should be finished between 3-3:15 p.m.
-Please plan to stay the entire day.
-We are not able to alter your schedule for the day.
+The last session ends at 11:45 a.m. and you should be finished between 12-12:30 p.m.
+Please plan to stay until that time, as we are not able to alter your schedule for the day.

 I'll plan to work on campus, what do I need to bring for my meeting with the Career Center?

-You must bring your driver's license and social security card with you to the Career Center before you are allowed to start your work study or temporary job.
+You must bring your driver's license and social security card with you to orientation.
+Before you are allowed to start your work study or temporary job, we must have your documents scanned into our system.
 If your driver's license is expired, it will not be accepted.
 A certified birth certificate (from the courthouse) can be used in place of the social security card.
 A current passport can take the place of a driver's license and social security card/birth certificate.
 Only original ID forms will be accepted (no copies, faxes or scans).

 Can parents come to some, but not all, of the sessions?